AGE/DOSE

 Within the last decade, researchers have begun putting more stock into the idea that getting rid of senescent cells can counter some of aging’s adverse effects.
 Along those lines, a number of rodent studies have given positive results, propelling enthusiasm for senolytics.

-Examples include the use of the senolytic agents dasatinib and quercetin, a combination that was found to improve cardiac function in naturally aged and atherosclerosis mouse models.
+Examples include the use of the senolytic agent quercetin, which, when combined with the chemotherapeutic agent dasatinib, was found to improve cardiac function in naturally aged and atherosclerosis mouse models.
 Another study using dasatinib and quercetin found the senolytic combination enhanced exercise capacity and radiation-damaged mice.
 The dasatinib and quercetin senolytic combination also delayed the onset of physical dysfunction in prematurely aging mice.
 These studies are among some of the major findings from animal studies using the senolytic agents dasatinib and quercetin.

 (Yousefzadeh et al., 2018 | EBioMedicine) Fisetin-infused diets drive ~25% increase in average mouse lifespan.
 A diet including fisetin (orange line) drives increased survival such that the median lifespan (asterisk) is ~25% longer compared to mice that consumed a normal diet (black line).